Zum Inhalt springen

 The described changes most likely require manual action in the following situation:

-• You are referencing our upstream files e.g. in your Argo CD deployment, please update your references to use the new directory names.
+• You are referencing our upstream files e.g. in your Argo CD deployment.
+If so, please update your references to use the new directory names.

-Helmfile Cleanup: Helmfile Cleanup: Splitting external vs. openDesk services
+Helmfile cleanup: Splitting external services and openDesk services

 In v1.0.0 there was a directory /helmfile/apps/services that was intended to contain all the services an operator had to provide externally for production deployments.